 Disclosers have a right to raise with NQBP any issues experienced as a result of making a report (including if they believe or suspect there has been a breach of confidentiality or anonymity).
 Any breach of confidentiality requirements attaching to a Disclosure by NQBP Personnel will be considered to be a serious disciplinary matter (such a disclosure may also be in an offence under the PID Act or the Corporations Act).
+In the case of a Protected Disclosure, a complaint may also be lodged with a regulator, such as ASIC, APRA or the ATO.

-8.3.
-Liability
+9.3 Liability